WHY I NEED A COACH, AND YOU MIGHT TOO!

 In the end, I met my coach by surprise (or not – you know the ancient proverb “when the student is ready, the teacher appears”).
 She was one of the facilitators at a weekend workshop I attended.
 I immediately liked her!
 She was kind, gently direct, intuitive, compassionate but no nonsense.
 I watched her working with our group and marveled at how skillfully she was able to relate with people in the group.

 After the workshop, I called her to ask if she was taking on new clients.
-I shared with her that the workshop brought up a few memories for me that I wanted to process (tip of the iceberg it turned out!) and to see if there was any connection to the funk I was in.
+I shared with her that the workshop brought up a few obstacles for me that I wanted to process (tip of the iceberg it turned out!) and to see if there was any connection to the funk I was in.

-That was eight years ago and I can tell you that my life has changed dramatically over the past 8 years.
+That was eleven years ago and I can tell you that my life has changed dramatically over the past years.
 She walked beside me through several major transitions including losing a job that I loved, the passing of my mom, and the empty nesting of my children.
 We have gone on tremendous journeys that have allowed me to explore who I am at deeper levels than I knew I had.
 She has always held up a mirror that reflected back to me my best self – to which I respond so positively.
 But more than anything, she sees and loves who I am underneath all my protective layers and shenanigans.

 It took me a while to realize I wasn’t going to “get fixed” because in my coach’s eyes, I wasn’t broken.
 I was on a journey of self-awareness, to discover my best self – and that, I have learned, is the journey of our lives.
 In my coach, I have a guide who knows the terrain because she has also done her own work.
 She knows my edges and she keeps me in the delicate balance between too much tension and not enough tension for me to grow.